 Green Paint X

-We will remove the non-symptomatic tree as part of the ash canopy replacement plan.
+We will remove the non-symptomatic tree as part of the canopy replacement plan for ash trees.

 The tree is not currently scheduled for removal.
-We wrap non-symptomatic public ash trees with informational ribbons to raise awareness for the ash canopy replacement plan.
+We wrap non-symptomatic public ash trees with informational ribbons to raise awareness for the canopy replacement plan for ash trees.

 We only use green to mark ash trees.